Modeling Missing at Random Neuropsychological Test Scores Using a Mixture of Binomial Product Experts: Identification Theory

-We provide sufficient conditions for generic identifiability in our mixture of binomial product experts model.
+We provide sufficient conditions for generic identifiability in our mixture of binomial product experts model and restate the proposition here.

-\begin{proposition}[Sufficient conditions for generic identifiability] Suppose the following conditions hold. \begin{enumerate}[label=A\arabic*] \item Each mixture is distinct such that $\theta_k \neq \theta_{k'}$ when $k \neq k'$. \item The number of outcome variables $d$ and the number of mixtures $K$ satisfies the bound $d \geq 2\lceil \log_{1+\min_j N_j} K \rceil + 1$. \item The logistic regression model $w_k(x;\beta_k)$ for all $k\in[K]$ is identifiable. \end{enumerate} Then, the mixture of binomial product experts is generically identifiable up to permutation of the parameters. \end{proposition}
+\begin{proposition}[Sufficient conditions for generic identifiability] Suppose the following conditions hold. \begin{enumerate}[label=A\arabic*] \item Each mixture is distinct such that $\theta_k \neq \theta_{k'}$ when $k \neq k'$. \item The number of outcome variables $d$ and the number of mixtures $K$ satisfies the bound $d \geq 2\lceil \log_{1+\min_j N_j} K \rceil + 1$. \item The design matrix is full-rank and $n> p$. \end{enumerate} Then, the mixture of binomial product experts is generically identifiable up to permutation of the parameters. \end{proposition}

-We note that the sufficient conditions outlined in Proposition \ref{prop:identif} are fairly mild.
-When there are at least $d=3$ outcome variables and the outcome variables belong to a moderate range, then $K$ can be fairly large.
 Note that the bound in Assumption \ref{assump:inequality} is likely to be able to be relaxed even further because it was built off of a general latent class model, where each mixture is assumed to be a product of multinomials rather than binomials.
 A mixture of binomial products is a submodel within the mixture of multinomial products model.
 A similar bound is discussed in \cite{Allman2009} when all of the outcome variables have the same dimension.

 The sufficient conditions for the identifiability of mixtures of binomials in the one dimensional case has been examined in \cite{Teicher1961}.
-Identification of the logistic regression model can be shown using standard assumptions such as the existence of an invertible design matrix and lack of complete separation.
+Assumption \ref{assump:identified-logistic} ensures that the design matrix is full column rank, which implies that the logistic regression parameters are identified since the the logit function is monotone.
 More recently, \cite{ouyang2022identifiability} have established sufficient and necessary conditions for the identifiability of latent class models with covariates.